pouar/yadfa/README.md

 So far this has only been tested on Linux and Windows 10, but should be portable enough.
 I got it to successfully run in SBCL, CCL, and ECL, but I couldn't generate a working image in ECL yet.

-I've added a flatpak repo on bintray, you can add it with
+I've added a flatpak repo, you can add it with

 ```
-flatpak remote-add --if-not-exists yadfa https://gitlab.com/pouar/yadfa/raw/master/.yadfa.flatpakrepo
+flatpak remote-add --if-not-exists yadfa https://cgit.pouar.net/yadfa.git/plain/.yadfa.flatpakrepo
 ```

 then install the game with